-i.
-Stars represent units with high market shares in high-growth markets ii.
-They generate considerable income, but require even more cash to finance further growth e.
-Cash c - i.
-Cash cows have high market shares in low-growth markets These firms focus on maintaining this status for as long as possible iii.
-The business produces strong cash flows, which could be used to finance growth of other SBUs with high growth potential f.
-Questic on marks: i.
-Question marks achieve low market shares in high-growth markets ii.
-Marketers must decide whether to continue supporting these products or businesses as they require more investment than the cash they generate iii.
-If a question mark cannot become a star, the firm should pull out of the market and target other markets with greater potential g.
-Dogs: i.
-Dogs manage low market shares in low-growth markets ii.
-SBUs here promise poor future, and marketers should consider withdrawing from these markets as quickly as possible Strategic Implic ations o f Marketing in the 21st Century a. ng has become vital to ,marketers as the 21st century speeds with technological advances b. ers need to plan carefully, accurately, and quickly to gain a itive advantage in today's global marketplace С. ers need to plan when to enter a market, differentiate n a star and a dog, and take suitable actions Assessment c heck qu lestions ategic business units (SBUs) are key business units within SBU has its own managers, resources, objectives, and ash cows, que hares in high-g rowth markets stion ma growth n ; questio Irants in the BCG matrix.
-The BCG matrix labels SBUs stars, arks, and dogs.
-Stars are the products with high market narkets; cash cows command high market shares in low- on marks achieve low market shares in high-growth markets; low market shares in low-growth markets. f. g. g. strategic Implic a. b. c. ssessment cl iversified firms ompetitors.
-Identify the for ash cows, que hares in high-growth markets e.
-Cash c i. ii. ii. ii. f.
-Questio i. ii. ii. g.
-Dogs: i. ii. g.
-Dogs: i. ii. ii. strategic Implications o a.
-Plannir ahead b.
-Market compet c.
-Market betwee ssessment check que .
-What are SBUs?
-Stra iversified firms.
-Each S ompetitors.
+- d.
+Stars: - Stars represent units with high market shares in high-growth markets - ii.
+They generate considerable income, but require even more cash to finance further growth - e.
+Cash cows: - i.
+Cash cows have high market shares in low-growth markets - ii.
+These firms focus on maintaining this status for as long as possible - iii.
+The business produces strong cash flows, which could be used to finance growth of other SBUs with high growth potential - f.
+Question marks: - Question marks achieve low market shares in high-growth markets - ii.
+Marketers must decide whether to continue supporting these products or businesses as they require more investment than the cash they generate - iii.
+If a question mark cannot become a star, the firm should pull out of the market and target other markets with greater potential - g.
+Dogs: - i.
+Dogs manage low market shares in low-growth markets - SBUs here promise poor future, and marketers should consider withdrawing from these markets as quickly as possible

+Strategic Implications of Marketing in the 21st Century

+- a.
+Planning has become vital to ,marketers as the 21st century speeds ahead with technological advances - b.
+Marketers need to plan carefully, accurately, and quickly to gain a competitive advantage in today's global marketplace - c.
+Marketers need to plan when to enter a market, differentiate between a star and a dog, and take suitable actions

+- 1. What are SBUs?
+Strategic business units (SBUs) are key business units within diversified firms.
+Each SBU has its own managers, resources, objectives, and competitors. - 2.
+Identify the four quadrants in the BCG matrix.
+The BCG matrix labels SBUs stars, cash cows, question marks, and dogs.
+Stars are the products with high market shares in high-growth markets; cash cows command high market shares in low-growth markets; question marks achieve low market shares in high-growth markets; and dogs manage only low market shares in low-growth markets.